gpozzetti/dummy_user_model/README.md

   Potential Improvements
   ----------------------
+  - to review the data model, leveraging completely the ORM and get rid of the SQL strings, avoid all direct connection commands.
+It would also be more rationale as it would avoid to use two methods for making these SQL request (like we would suppress using pandas for that)
   - when already logged in as user 1, if I try to login on user2, and I fail password, I end up again on user1 profile: I am not sure it is good practice that a user logged-in can go to profile, then login, attempt a false login, and can still go to his profile page and see his data :)
   - to automatize unitary functional tests and integration tests
   - to conduct UATs